-Marble Arch, Hyde Park, Mayfair and Shepherd Market - 3.0 km Route
+Marble Arch, Hyde Park, Mayfair and Shepherd Market - Running and Walking Route (3.0 km)

 - Philip Carey